d8ahazard/glimmr/readme.md

 ### Link Your Hue Bridge
 Press the link button on your hue bridge.
 Go to the Hue section, click "Authorize Hue".
 You should get a response stating your hue has been linked.

-### Map your Lights
-Go to the Sync section.
-Press the "Load Lights" button.

-The UI should show a dropdown with available entertainment groups.
-The lights in that group will be shown for mapping.

-To map a light, select the dropdown next to it that corresponds to the color sector shown in the grid.

-Click "Submit" to save your mapping.

 ### Create An Entertainment Group!!
 (NEW)
 Go into your hue app.
 In the side menu, select "Entertainment areas".

 Create a new entertainment area and configure it with your lights as they are in the room.

-*BE SURE THAT ALL MAPPED LIGHTS ARE IN YOUR GROUP, OR STREAMING WILL NOT WORK.*
-(This is a WIP, I'll eventually include a proper group selection.)
+### Configure Light Mappings
+Back in the HueDream web UI, go to the "sync" section, and select your entertainment group.
+For each light you wish to map, select the sector in the dropdown that corresponds to the sector you wish to map to.

+Click the "Save settings" button to submit your configuration.

 ## PROFIT